Why Wisconsin Families Are Turning to Compass Brookfield for PHP and IOP Care

 We’re also passionate about being strong community partners.
 If a patient has a community prescriber or therapist, our primary therapists and providers call to coordinate care so everyone is synced on what’s best for that individual.

 BT: We know this model works and have data to support it.
-How do we know it’s effective?
+What makes evidence-based PHP and IOP treatment effective for patients experiencing anxietydepressionOCDtrauma, and other mental health conditions?

 SK: